Vector Resonant Relaxation and Statistical Closure Theory. II. One-loop Closure: The formalism

 \subsection{Diagrammatic representation}

 Because they can easily become quite cumbersome, it is very convenient to represent the \MSR\ equations using diagrams.
-In particular, this helps with the identification of the system's symmetries, the perturbative treatment of the equations, and the design of efficient numerical implementations.
+In particular, this helps with the identification of the system's symmetries and the design of efficient numerical implementations.
 We choose the following diagrammatic representation for the bare/dressed two-point propagator and three-point vertex

 where the external legs are associated with coordinates, i.e.\@, ${ \1 \!=\! (\eps , 1) \!=\! (\eps , t , a) \!=\! (\eps , t , \ell , m) }$.

 With this convention, the self-energy from Eq.~\eqref{eq:Sigma} can be represented as